-From another point of view the company may be having an excellent credit management policy.
+From another point of view, the company may be having an excellent credit management policy.
 And therefore the sales converted into cash very fast.
 It means the outstanding accounts receivable as on any date could be only a small part of the total sales.
-Hence, again accounts receivables can no way be treated as revenue otherwise depite doing exceedingly well the revenue will fall short substantially.
+Hence, again, accounts receivables can no way be treated as revenue; otherwise, the revenue will fall short substantially despite doing exceedingly well.

 Therefore, if a company follows a loose credit policy by giving its customers more time to make a payment, then it would have a big account receivable.
-In case a company does not allow credit sales, then it won’t have any accounts receivable.
+If a company does not allow credit sales, it won’t have any accounts receivable.
 In both cases, the quantum of accounts receivables will be at a large variation from the actual sales/revenue.

-Hence, we all must have no confusion with regard to the accounts receivables.
-That these are an asset and only asset.
+Hence, we all must have no confusion with regard to the accounts receivables that these are an asset and only assets.
 Except in the cash basis of accounting, it can never be the Revenue.
 Moreover, it is a very important and critical part of the current assets.
 And it has a preference over the inventories, as inventory conversion to cash may not be so fast.
-Therefore, in liquidity ratio calculation only accounts receivables are considered while inventories are excluded.
+Therefore, only accounts receivables are considered in liquidity ratio calculation, while inventories are excluded.

 Frequently Asked Questions (FAQs)

 Accounts receivable are treated as assets in our normal accrual basis of accounting.
 Because almost in all the cases, it is not possible that the quantum of accounts receivables could be equivalent to revenue.
 Moreover, the accounts receivables could have the pending balances from earlier years which should not flow to the current year’s income statement.